applicaster/developer.applicaster.com/book/ui-builder/ios/RootMenuPlugins.md

 <a name="description" />

 ##### Description
 Root navigation plugins are the main navigation of the app.
-They provide a UI present different screens.
+They provide a UI to present different screens.
 Each screen will fill the provided application container, and can control navigation bar view.

 The Root menu can be customized in the UI Builder via the Navigation section, as illustrated below.
 The customized navigation bar will be available on each screen as part of zapp rivers api.